 Let’s tackle this one right up front.
 We’ve embraced Prometheus monitoring for two key reasons:

-To help Prometheus customers meet requirements in large, complex production environments with things like backend scale, broad telemetry and event data, long-term data retention, access control and more.
+- Secondly, it helps Prometheus customers meet requirements in large, complex production environments. with things like backend scale, broad telemetry and event data, long-term data retention, access control and more.
 Sysdig makes Prometheus that much better.

 Simply put, we love Prometheus!
-With the work we’ve been doing a lot of work around Prometheus.
-In fact, I’m happy to report we’ve started to contribute to the open source project in addition to providing capabilities for enterprise customers means even more love for Prometheus.
+Because of this, we’ve been doing a lot of work around Prometheus.
+In fact, I’m happy to report that we’ve started to contribute to the open source project.
+This in addition to providing capabilities for enterprise customers means even more love for Prometheus.

 New Prometheus monitoring, Kubernetes and usability features

 As you transition to full-scale production with Kubernetes, Docker or similar, you’ll face new requirements.
 This includes some you perhaps haven’t anticipated around monitoring and security.
-We’ve designed Sysdig Monitor 3.0 is designed to help Prometheus, Kubernetes and Docker users meet these needs.
+We’ve designed Sysdig Monitor 3.0 to help Prometheus, Kubernetes and Docker users meet these needs.
 This includes:

-High availability: To ensure uptime with redundancy and automatic failover.
+- High availability: To deliver uptime with redundancy and automatic failover.

-Next, what I want to do is give you a rundown of what’s new with Sysdig Monitor 3.0.
-We’re writing additional blogs to follow that dive deeper into each of these areas.
+With this in mind, what I want to do is give you a rundown of what’s new with Sysdig Monitor 3.0.

 Sysdig Monitor 3.0 adds enterprise-grade #Prometheus monitoring, new integrations, and even richer #Kubernetes and #Docker monitoring.Click to tweet